csound-plugins/csound-plugins/src/else/docs/ref.md

 endin

 ; refs can be used to communicate between instrs.
-; In this case, the array is moved to the handle so it is ; only deallocated when all other derefs go out of scope instr 10 kXs[] genarray_i 0, 9 schedule 11, 0.5, 3, ref(kXs, 1)
+; In this case, the memory of the array is moved to the handle ; so it is only deallocated when all other derefs go out of scope instr 10 kXs[] genarray_i 0, 9 schedule 11, 0.5, 3, ref(kXs, 1)